Who we are

 NAM-file

-NAM's resources have developed and evolved over the years to reflect the changing epidemic, developments in treatment and care and the changing information needs of people living with and working in HIV all over the world.
 We now have a huge range of HIV information resources, including digital and print written information, videos, podcasts and live broadcasts.
 By providing information on a wide range of platforms, in different languages, we are able to reach larger and broader audiences globally.

-Although those weighty ringbinders are now tucked away in the NAM archive, the Manuals are an important part of our charity's history.
+Although those weighty ringbinders are now tucked away in the aidsmap archive, the Manuals are an important part of our charity's history.
 The 'essence' of this approach to delivering HIV and AIDS information is reflected through our day-to-day work, providing calm, reliable, authoritative, independent information to anyone who needs it.